aaronwolen/pbs-acf/README.md

 ### `config.yaml`

 * Passes the following environment variables to `qsub`'s `variable_list` argument: `PATH`, `LOADEDMODULES`, and `_LMFILES_`.
 This enables modules loaded in your interactive session to be available within PBS jobs.
+* Scripts specified by the `cluster`, `cluster-status`, and `jobscript` variables are prefixed with `profile_name` because I'm assuming the profile will be installed within a project's working directory.

 ### `pbs-status.py`